Patrick Mtiliga: Málaga

 He signed a contract with Málaga CF in the Spanish La Liga championship in the summer 2009.
 He was injured in his first league game for the club, and had a hard time forcing his way back into the starting line-up.
 He was asked to take a more attacking approach by manager Juan Ramón López Muñiz, and soon reasserted himself in the first team.
 In a 24 January 2010 away match against Real Madrid, Cristiano Ronaldo broke Mtiliga's nose by hitting him in the face with his elbow.
 Ronaldo was shown a red card and it was reported that Mtiliga would be out of the game for three weeks.
 On 30 June 2011, his contract with the Andalusians expired and he left the club.

 Nordsjælland

 On 4 August 2011, it was confirmed that he would be returning to Denmark after 13 years abroad, as he signed a two-year contract with Danish club FC Nordsjælland that plays in the Danish top-division Danish Superliga.
 He made his league debut for FCN on 11 September 2011, in a 2–1 win over AaB.

 Mtiliga announced his retirement from football on 28 August 2017, and played his final professional match on 10 December in a 3–2, coming off as a 90th-minute substitute for Andreas Skovgaard in a 3–2 home win over Hobro IK.

 International career

-Mtiliga debuted for the Danish under-17 national team in August 1997.
-He has played a total 28 national youth team matches and scored four goals, including nine games and a single goal for the Denmark under-21 national team.
+Mtiliga made his first appearance for Denmark at under-17 level in August 1997.
+Across Denmark's youth categories he earned 37 caps and scored four goals, including nine matches and one goal for the under-21 team.